Viestar/Viestar/README.md

 ================================================================================================

 - 🌱 Currently a student: ALX Africa - Cohort 12
 - 💞️ I’m interested in DevOps and Artificial Intelligence [Hyper intelligent people assistants]
--     Hopefully one day Ai takes over all the Jobs suchthat humans stop working and start living.
 - 👀 Looking foward to open source collaborations and anything that can grow my career as a Developer.
+-     Hopefully one day Ai takes over all the Jobs such that humans stop working and start living.

 ### 🔧 DIGITAL Skills & Tools